 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-Good day, my colleagues and specifically my fellow Amittuq residents in Igloolik and Sanirajak.
+Good day, my colleagues and especially to my fellow residents of Amittuq in Igloolik and Sanirajak.

-Mr. Speaker, I rise today to speak to this issue of residents who aren't infected with COVID-19 yet they have to also isolate.
-If you don't understand this word, (interpretation ends) isolation, (interpretation) and I had to experience that during my last trip from Iqaluit, and that is why I am raising it today in my statement on behalf of Amittuq.
-I had to stay isolated for ten days and I could not visit anywhere, and this was very unfortunate as the session was already scheduled.

-Mr. Speaker, at the appropriate time I will have questions to the Minister of Health about the sort of support vaccinated and non-vaccinated people receive if they must isolate and how they are supported.
-As an Inuk in isolation, they probably get confused as to what's going on.
-By the time they get out, they must wear a mask if they go into a crowd, and then socially distance themselves.
+Mr. Speaker, I rise today to speak to the issue of residents who aren't infected with COVID-19 yet have to also isolate.
+If you don't understand this word, I'm referring to (interpretation ends) isolation. (interpretation) I also experienced that because of my last trip here to Iqaluit and that is why I am raising it today in my statement on behalf of Amittuq.
+I had to stay isolated for ten days and I could not visit anywhere, and this was very unfortunate as the session had already begun.
+Mr. Speaker, at the appropriate time I will have questions to the Minister of Health about the sort of support vaccinated and non-vaccinated people receive if they must isolate and how they are supported by the government while they are isolating.
+As an Inuk in isolation, people probably get confused as to what's going on.
+By the time they complete their isolation they must wear a mask if they are going into public places and socially distance themselves still.

-The reason why I stand today is to question the need for isolation, the limited number of people visits, and the reason why I am questioning this is because I have seen on websites information in English about "isolation support" and I will look for the numbers later related to the number of residents of my two communities who received support.
+The reason I rise today is to question the need for isolation and the limited number of people allowed to visits.
+The reason I am questioning this is because I have seen on websites information in English about (interpretation ends) "isolation support."
+I will be looking for the numbers later related to the number of residents in my two communities who received support.
 This will be my line of question on this.
-I thank you for giving me the opportunity to speak, and unfortunately I could not visit my constituents in Amittug.
+I thank you for giving me the opportunity to speak, and unfortunately I could not visit my constituents in Amittuq and I apologize.
 Thank you.

 Speaker: Thank you.
 I have no more names for Members' Statements.
 We will continue.
 Returns to Oral Questions.
 Item 5.
 As we are closed to the public, there is no recognition of visitors in the gallery.
 Item 6.
 Oral Questions.
-Member for Rankin Inlet North-Chesterfield Inlet.
-Mr. Sammurtok.
+Member for Rankin Inlet North-Chesterfield Inlet, Mr. Sammurtok.